 Ready to be part of something bigger than just the average mortgage transaction?

-Click below to reach Bill's MB Financial Site
+Click below to apply on Bill's MB Financial Bank Site

 Video written, directed, edited and produced by Hayden Smith

 Hayden M. Smith was a bright light in the Saline community whose light was put out too soon.
 His smile was inviting and could light up a room.
 He made everyone feel as though they were special (which each person is), and immediately comfortable being around him.
 He cared about everyone and was very humble and placed other’s needs before his own.
 Even with his siblings, Hope and Carter, he would often “take the back seat” so to speak to avoid confrontation and let their wishes be met.